randomtruffles/Dominion_League/rules.md

 <a name="4.16.1"></a>4.16.1.
 Adjustment and two-player tiebreaker matches are 2-game matches with each player starting one of the games.
 You and your opponent may play a 4- or 6-game match instead by mutual agreement.

 <a name="4.16.2"></a>4.16.2.
+Three-player tiebreaker matches are a set of three 3-game matches between each combination of players.
+Players rotate being starting player in game 1 of a match, such that each player is starting player in half the games played across their two matches.

+<a name="4.16.3"></a>4.16.3.
 Play-in matches are 6-game matches.

-<a name="4.16.3"></a>4.16.3.
+<a name="4.16.4"></a>4.16.4.
 If one player reaches 2.5 or more wins in a 4-game match, or 3.5 or more wins in a 6-game match, they win the match, and there is no need to complete any remaining games.

-<a name="4.16.4"></a>4.16.4.
-If the players are tied after completing all games per [4.16.1](#4.16.1) or [4.16.2](#4.16.2), they play one final game with a random player starting.

 <a name="4.16.5"></a>4.16.5.
-If there is still a tie, the player that went second in the last game wins.
+If the players are tied after completing all games per [4.16.1](#4.16.1) or [4.16.3](#4.16.3), they play one final game with a random player starting.
+If there is still a tie, the player that went second in the final game wins.

 <a name="4.16.6"></a>4.16.6.
+If the players are tied after completing all games per [4.16.2](#4.16.2), the moderators will break the tie randomly.

+<a name="4.16.7"></a>4.16.7.
 A player who does not wish to play one of these matches may concede.

-<a name="4.16.7"></a>4.16.7.
+<a name="4.16.8"></a>4.16.8.
 If one player fails to respond promptly or is unable to play, that player concedes by default.

-<a name="4.16.8"></a>4.16.8.
+<a name="4.16.9"></a>4.16.9.
 If neither player responds promptly or both respond but cannot arrange the match in the required time, the moderators will randomly choose a winner.

 ## <a name="5"></a>5.
 Standings